ejnelson/howidev/content/blog/erik-nelson/index.md

 ---
 author: 'Erik Nelson'
-date: '2019-11-10'
+date: '2019-12-10'
 tags:
   [
     'developer',
     'depression',
     'upsilon',
-    'fun',
-    'other stuff',
-    'i really like to code',
-    'oh my gosh this is so cool',
+    'Target',
+    'Optum',
+    'Best Buy',
+    'Parent',
   ]
 headShot: './images/erik-nelson.jpg'
-description: I'm Erik Nelson, a developer at Optum, and this is How I Dev.
+description: I'm Erik Nelson, a developer at Target, and this is How I Dev.
 ---

-# Hello, I am Erik Nelson, a developer at Optum and this is How I Dev
+# Hello, I am Erik Nelson, a developer at Target and this is How I Dev

 ---

-### 💻 Prompt and Precise

-**Current gig:** developer
+**Current gig:** Custom Software Developer at Whoastorm LLC 🌨 (currently contracted by Target)
 **Location:** Minneapolis
+**Current computer:** I7 pixelbook
+**Current mobile device:** Pixel 3 xl
 **One word that describes how you dev:** empathetically

 ---